-The Chambers of Commerce and Industry of Basel, Bern, Geneva, Lausanne, Lugano, Neuchâtel and Zurich established the Swiss Chambers’ Arbitration Institution as a not-for-profit organization which offers means of dispute resolution based on the Swiss Rules of International Arbitration and the Swiss Rules of Commercial Mediation.
+The Chambers of Commerce and Industry of Basel, Bern, Geneva, Lausanne, Lucerne (Central Switzerland), Lugano, Neuchâtel and Zurich established the Swiss Chambers’ Arbitration Institution as a not-for-profit organization which offers means of dispute resolution based on the Swiss Rules of International Arbitration and the Swiss Rules of Mediation.

 In order to administer arbitrations under the Swiss Rules of International Arbitration, the Swiss Chambers’ Arbitration Institution established an Arbitration Court as an autonomous body.
 It carries out its functions in complete independence.

 Dr. Xavier Favre-Bulle, President*

 Dr. Diana Akikol, Dr. Homayoon Arfazadeh, Mr. Philippe Bärtsch*, Prof. Dr. Blaise Carron, Ms. Sandra De Vito Bieri*, Ms. Kirstin Dodge, Dr. Bernd Ehle, Mr. Harold Frey, Mr. Matteo Galante, Ms. Ulrike Gantenberg, Prof. Daniel Girsberger, Mr. Cesare Jermini*, Ms. Alexandra Johnson, Ms. Melissa Magliana, Dr. Paolo Marzolini, Dr. Andrea Meier*, Dr. Stefanie Pfisterer, Mr. David P. Roney, Mr. Frank Spoorenberg*, Ms. Melanie Van Leeuwen, Mr. Boris Vittoz, Ms. Clarisse Von Wunschheim, Mr. Lukas Wyss, and Mr. Tobias Zuberbühler.